divelab/DIG/README.md

 *DIG: Dive into Graphs* is a turnkey library for graph deep learning research.

-:fire:**Note: This branch is under developing.
-We are working on updating our DIG based on PyG 2.0.0.
-We will release a stable DIG version (dive-into-graphs 1.0.0) soon.**
+:fire:**Update (2022/07): We have upgraded our DIG library based on PyG 2.0.0.
+We recommend installing our latest version.**

 ## Why DIG?